asyncvlsi/chp2prs/README.md

 using the libraries provided.
 The translation is created by using the `refine { ... }` module, and so use the `-ref=1` command-line option to ACT tools to use the generated circuit.

 The conversion is accomplished using syntax-directed translation, which is jusfitied using direct process decomposition.

-### Notes and Installation

-This program is for use with [the ACT toolkit](https://github.com/asyncvlsi/act).

-   * Please install the ACT toolkit first; installation instructions are [here](https://github.com/asyncvlsi/act/blob/master/README.md).
-   * Run ./configure
-   * Build this program using the standard ACT tool install instructions [here](https://github.com/asyncvlsi/act/blob/master/README_tool.md).

 ### Test Suite
 ```